 Okay, now here are those important tips that I promised:

 • Did you know that the envelope that comes with the response card MUST be stamped with a first-class stamp so that it's convenient for your guests to return the card to you?

 • Did you know there are generally two more envelopes?
 One is the "outer" mailing envelope and one is the "inner" envelope.
 The "outer" envelope has the guests' name and address on the front and YOUR return address on the back flap (in case it has to be returned as undeliverable).
 The "inner" envelope is where you write the individual guests' names, listing WHO is invited.

 • Did you know that you need to take the sealed up invitations to the post office to be weighed?
 You don't just want to drop them in the mailbox.
 Most invitations cost MORE than a first-class stamp.
 Let the post office tell you exactly what value stamps you need to put on them.

-• Did you know that postage is even MORE costly if you choose a "square" envelope, or an envelope that contains an invitation with a "bump" (a bow, a knot, a jewel)?
-Any of these types have to have the stamps hand-cancelled.
+• Did you know that postage is even MORE costly if you choose a "square" envelope or an envelope that contains an invitation with a "bump" (a bow, a knot, a jewel)?
+Any of these types have to have the stamps hand-canceled.
 They can't go through the automated machines at the post office.